 What is a Church Assimilation Process?

-How could a church grow without new people joining?
-To get the people inside the front door is one thing.
+How could a growing church increase in attendance if there are no new people coming back or joining?
+Getting the people inside the front door is one thing.
 To keep them there is another.
 There is more to growing a church than evangelism.
-There needs to be a process that keeps visitors coming back.
-One of these processes is the assimilation process.
+A process that keeps visitors coming back is necessary.

 - Hospitality–From Being Greeted–Treated – Seated

 - Information Gathering–Using a Connection Card–Getting the right information.

-- Follow-up–With email or card within 36 hours with information they requested on the Connection Card.
+- Follow-up–With email or card within 36 hours with information, they requested on the Connection Card.

-You can get more information about this software at Church Growth Software
+You can get more information about this software at Church Growth Software.